 Low interest rates

 Because they are secured by your home equity, HELOCs tend to have lower rates than unsecured loans like credit cards or personal loans.
-This means that rates are likely to fluctuate over time, but HELOCS are required by law to have a maximum increase in rate that can occur over the life of the loan.

 Interest compounds only on amount used